yanis-dubois/XR-Object-Visualizer/README.md

 In the SMB menu, provide the necessary Samba server information, including the share name and file path for loading.
 If authentication is required, input the username and password accordingly.

-### [Work in Progress] OpenIGTLink

-The OpenIGTLink connection operates as a client.
-Enter the server's IP address and port, if different from the default, in the menu to establish the connection.

 ### Object Manipulation

 #### Opening the Menu